Jay Spearing: 2010–11 season

 Spearing was included in Liverpool's 21-man squad for the 2010–11 Premier League season.
 He started and played the full 90 minutes in the opening leg of Liverpool's UEFA Europa League qualifier against Macedonian side FK Rabotnički, and came on as a substitute at Anfield in the second leg.
-On 16 September, he again played the full 90 minutes in the Reds' opening group game against Steaua București, his first-ever start at Anfield, setting up David N'Gog for the fourth and final goal as Liverpool won 4–1.
+On 16 September, he again played the full 90 minutes in the Reds' opening group game against Steaua București, his first-ever start at Anfield, setting up David Ngog for the fourth and final goal as Liverpool won 4–1.
 On 22 September, he was involved in Liverpool's League Cup third-round exit to League Two side Northampton Town; Liverpool lost 4–2 on penalties after a 2–2 draw.
 On 21 October, he played the full 90 minutes in Liverpool's third group-stage tie, a 0–0 draw with a Napoli side featuring former Liverpool left-back Andrea Dossena.

 Spearing was an unused substitute in Liverpool's 1–0 Premier League win against Bolton Wanderers at the Reebok Stadium on 31 October.
 He came on in the 90th minute of Liverpool's 2–0 victory over Chelsea on 7 November 2010, instantly making an impact by playing a through ball to assist a Maxi Rodríguez effort.

 On 20 November, it was reported that Spearing had broken his ankle in training and would be out for up to six weeks.
 He made his first appearance of 2011 against Everton on 16 January.
 In the post-match interview, Liverpool manager Kenny Dalglish praised the young midfielder and joked that Steven Gerrard may never get into the first team again.
 On 20 March, Spearing started another league game, away to Sunderland.
 Spearing won a penalty, which was converted by Dirk Kuyt to put Liverpool 1–0 up.

 Spearing then went on the secure a first-team berth with the absence of Steven Gerrard and out-of-favour Christian Poulsen.
 For the remainder of the Premier League season, he formed a midfield partnership with Lucas.
 Against Arsenal on 17 April, Spearing gave away a 98th-minute penalty, which Robin van Persie converted to make the game 1–0.
 The match finished 1–1.
 Despite this, Spearing won the man-of-the-match award from Sky Sports and was praised after the game for his determination, work-rate and battling performance.
 He received the journalists' man-of-the-match award on the official Liverpool website three times during the season.

 In May 2011, the club announced that he had extended his contract, and he was included in England under-21s provisional 40-man squad for the 2011 Summer U21 European Championship, with fellow Liverpool player Andy Carroll.